awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StorageCapacity`  <a name="cfn-fsx-filesystem-storagecapacity"></a>
 Sets the storage capacity of the file system that you're creating\. `StorageCapacity` is required if you are creating a new file system\.
-Do not include `StorageCapacity` if you are creating a file system from a backup\.
-For Lustre file systems:
+**FSx for Lustre file systems** \- The amount of storage capacity that you can configure depends on the value that you set for `StorageType` and the Lustre `DeploymentType`, as follows:
++ For `SCRATCH_2`, `PERSISTENT_2` and `PERSISTENT_1` deployment types using SSD storage type, the valid values are 1200 GiB, 2400 GiB, and increments of 2400 GiB\.
++ For `PERSISTENT_1` HDD file systems, valid values are increments of 6000 GiB for 12 MB/s/TiB file systems and increments of 1800 GiB for 40 MB/s/TiB file systems\.
++ For `SCRATCH_1` deployment type, valid values are 1200 GiB, 2400 GiB, and increments of 3600 GiB\.
+**FSx for ONTAP file systems** \- The amount of storage capacity that you can configure is from 1024 GiB up to 196,608 GiB \(192 TiB\)\.
+**FSx for OpenZFS file systems** \- The amount of storage capacity that you can configure is from 64 GiB up to 524,288 GiB \(512 TiB\)\.
+If you are creating a file system from a backup, you can specify a storage capacity equal to or greater than the original file system's storage capacity\.
+**FSx for Windows File Server file systems** \- The amount of storage capacity that you can configure depends on the value that you set for `StorageType` as follows:
++ For SSD storage, valid values are 32 GiB\-65,536 GiB \(64 TiB\)\.
++ For HDD storage, valid values are 2000 GiB\-65,536 GiB \(64 TiB\)\.
 *Required*: Conditional
 *Type*: Integer
 *Minimum*: `0`